andrhahn/pi-spy/README.md

 # pi-spy

-Pure python Motion detector and notifier for Raspberry Pi 3 Model B with camera module
+Pure python Motion detector for Raspberry Pi 3 Model B with camera module

-On motion detection an image is captured and uploaded to S3 and an SMS message is sent via Twilio
+Detects motion and uploaded image and video to S3 then send SMS message via Twilio

 Requires Amazon S3 and Twilio accounts (both are free)